Sixaxis: LEDs

 On the top of the controller is a row of four numbered LEDs, which are used to identify and distinguish multiple wireless controllers.
-These are similar to the indicators found on the Wii remote and the ring of light Xbox 360 Controller.
-Since the PlayStation 3 supports up to 7 controllers, but the controller only features 4 LEDs, controllers 5, 6 and 7 are represented as the sum of two other indicators (for example controller 5 is represented by illuminating indicators '4' and '1' at the same time, since 4+1=5).
+These are similar to the indicators found on the Wii remote and the ring of light on the Xbox 360 Controller.
+Since the PlayStation 3 supports up to 7 controllers, controllers 5, 6 and 7 are represented as the sum of two other indicators despite having 4 LEDs (for example controller 5 is represented by illuminating indicators '4' and '1' at the same time, since 4+1=5).

 Sony also patented a technology to be able to track the motion of these LEDs with the PlayStation Eye camera for use alongside the PlayStation Move Controller.
-Though this was never utilised with the DualShock 3, its successor, the DualShock 4, features a light bar used for motion tracking, as well as player identification.
+Though this was never utilised on the Sixaxis or the DualShock 3, its successor, the DualShock 4, features a light bar used for motion tracking, as well as player identification.